zed-industries/docs/configuration/themes.md

 A Zed Theme refers to and affects both the UI and the syntax highlighting of Zed.

-We will not have formal UI and syntax themes the like Atom, but will provide a way to override syntax styles (and more) from a single theme.
+We will not have separate UI and syntax themes the like Atom, but will provide a way to override syntax styles (and more) from a single theme.

 ---